jdurvalino/dxPomo/README.md

 # 🍅 dxPomo CLI

-A command-line interface (CLI) application written in Rust for focus management in the Pomodoro style.
+**dxPomo** is a command-line interface (CLI) application written in **Rust** for focus and productivity management using the **Pomodoro technique**.

-It is a simple, fast, and reliable tool for daily use in the terminal, with local persistence of completed cycles.
+It is designed to be **simple, fast, and reliable**, making it ideal for daily use directly from the terminal.
+All data is persisted locally, ensuring privacy and offline usage.

-This application was built with the purpose of studying and practicing the Rust programming language.
+This project was built with the goal of **studying and practicing Rust**, while delivering a real, usable tool.

 ---

-## Usage
+## ✨ Features

+- Focus and break timers (Pomodoro-style)
+- Configurable focus and break durations
+- Automatic multi-cycle execution
+- Cancel running timers with `Ctrl + C`
+- Visual countdown and progress bar
+- Local persistence of logs and statistics
+- Homebrew support for easy installation on macOS

+---

-## Instalation
+## 📦 Installation (macOS)

+Using **Homebrew**:

 ```bash
 brew tap jdurvalino/dxpomo